MauroCamerini/SOM8086/README.md

 ## Try It Yourself
 The repository includes binaries and disk images, so you can test it directly.
+- bin/nuleo.bin is the OS binary file.
+- disk/DISCOM.IMA is a raw floppy disk image
+- disk/CDARNQ.ISO is a CD-ROM image I created (I don’t know how I made it, but it works)

-I created a VirtualBox VM using the `disk/CDARNQ.ISO` image.
+Back in the day, it worked.
+Now, when I created this repository, I tested it with a VirtualBox VM using the disk/CDARNQ.ISO image.
 While it runs, it does not capture keystrokes.
-The `disk/DISCOM.IMA` file is a raw floppy disk image.

 ---